 Suzzanne Douglasrecently completed principal photography on the film Black N’ Blue, an indie film that addresses the Black Lives Matter movement.
 Suzzanne is currently appearing in the independent feature film, Happy Yummy Chicken for which she also wrote the title song.
 Her films include Tap with Sammy Davis, Jr., How Stella Got Her Groove Back with Angela Bassett, Jason’s Lyricwith Forrest Whittaker and Jada Pinkett-Smith, Inkwellwith Joe Morton and School of Rockwith Jack Black.
 Douglas is widely known for her role in the Warner Brothers sitcom, Parent ‘Hood co-starring Robert Townsend.
 She has appeared in such highly acclaimed shows as Bull, Whitney (the Whitney Houston bio-pic), The Good Wife,Bones, andLaw and Order – Criminal Intent.
 Theater credits include: Les Liaisons Dangereuses, The Threepenny Opera, Wit, Henry V, Lady DayandCrowns.

-Mark Junek's George Street Playhouse debut came as Officer Paul Larkin in 2017's American Son.
-Other credits include The Performers on Broadway, Frankenstein at the Denver Center, The Forgotten Woman at Bay Street Theatre, after all the terrible things I do at Milwaukee Rep, The Vibrator Play at Syracuse Stage, Family Play at The New Ohio, Galileo and A Midsummer Night's Dream at New York’s Classic Stage Company, Vanya and Sonia and Masha and Spike at Berkeley Repertory Theatre and The Imaginary Invalid at Bard Summerscape.
-Television credits include the second season of The Outs, Blindspot, Forever, Smash and Law and Order: SVU.
-Mark is a graduate of Columbia University and a The Juilliard School Drama Division, Group 40.
+Mark Junek (William Lewis, Jr.) George Street Playhouse debut came as Officer Paul Larkin in 2017’s American Son.
+Other credits include Gary and The Performers on Broadway, Final Follies at the Cherry Lane, The Hairy Ape at the Park Avenue Armory, Frankenstein at the Denver Center, The Forgotten Woman at Bay Street Theatre, After All The Terrible Things I Do at Milwaukee Rep, The Vibrator Play at Syracuse Stage, Family Play at The New Ohio, and Vanya and Sonia and Masha and Spike at Berkeley Repertory Theatre.
+Television credits include The Outs, Blindspot, Forever, Smash and Law & Order: SVU.
+Mark is a graduate of Columbia University and The Juilliard School Drama Division.

 Mark Kenneth Smaltz